bomonike/bomonike.github.io/aws-kiro.md

 1. The "Traditional approach" to creating programming <strong>code</strong> housed in <strong>repositories</strong> is for programmers to <strong>edit code directly</strong> based on <strong>ideas</strong> in their heads.
 1. Coding work includes <strong>scripts</strong> that define how each application works.
 1. Coding work also includes <strong>.terraform</strong> directives (or other ways) to define infrastructure that run applications in a datacenter.
 1. Earlier versions of Generative AI that appeared in 2023 enabled developers to write <strong>prompts</strong> for the AI to write code.
-But engineers often had to edit the generated code to incorporate best practices.
+But engineers often had to edit the generated code to incorporate <a href="#BestPractices">software development best practices frameworks</a>.
 1. <strong>AI Vibe coding</strong> capabilities that appeared in 2025 (such as Kiro) enabled prompts to <strong>define design</strong> specs.
-1. Each Kiro repo contains a folder full of <strong>hooks</strong> that AI draws from established <strong>best practices</strong> logic used to generate <strong>specifications</strong> for <strong>steering</strong>.
+1. Each Kiro repo contains a folder full of <a href="#Hooks">hooks</a> that AI draws from established <strong>best practices</strong> logic used to generate <strong>specifications</strong> for <strong>steering</strong>.

-1. IMPORTANT: The revolution enabled by recent AI is that the specifications are edited (changed) <strong>indirectly</strong> during iterations.
+1. IMPORTANT: The revolution enabled by recent AI is that programming code are edited changed <strong>indirectly</strong> by the AI.
+Prompts now used to change specs which change programming code.

-1. REMEMBER: Specs are now <strong>changed using prompts</strong>, not directly edited.
+   Kiro <strong>steering rules</strong> consist of coding standards, review rules, architectural preferences which guide AI behavior across projects, shaping how the agent works globally.

+   Other spec-driven AI such as Anthropic Claude have different names for the markdown files they create.

 1. To create programming and infrastruction code, prompts make requests to <strong>run <a href="#Tasks">tasks</a></strong> defined.
 1. The AI automatically references <strong>sample code</strong> in the background.
 1. IMPORTANT: Because <strong>all assets</strong> can now be re-created with <strong>testing included</strong>, the impact of seemingly small changes can <strong>iterate</strong> quickly and surely.